 Dorothy Dowe is an at-large member of the Greenville City Council, elected in November 2019.
-She sat down with Judi Buckley, DWGC member, former Senator in Guam, and 2018 State House candidate, for this interview.
+She sat down with Judi Buckley, DWGC member, former Senator in the Virgin Islands, and 2018 State House candidate, for this interview.

 JB: Tell us, what has it been like being a council member during a pandemic; were you still able to meet and work virtually?